Captain-Fwiffo/Yahtzee-SoftEng/CS491Project/docs/srs.md

 REQ-2: There must be two GUIs, one for the main menu and one for in-progress games.

+REQ-3: The player must be able to view the score cards of other players during their turn, though this will be a "read-only" function.
 ### 4.2 System Feature 2
 Roll Dice
 #### 4.2.1 Description and Priority